 Weird fact: I took apart doorknobs as a kid.

+In addition to writing, these two strengths — research and problem-solving — are skills I bring to every project.
 I won’t take apart any of your doorknobs, though.
 I promise.

 Check out Twitter for my latest thoughts and dog photos.
 Or hop over to LinkedIn for a semi-thorough work history.